-A manager receives an email that an employee has been added and can request permissions.
-The email contains a link to a custom request page with preset data of the new employee.
+A manager receives an email that an identity has been added and can request permissions.
+The email contains a link to a custom request page with preset data of the new identity.

 To disable a context parameter for a module